ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 It is a lot of trail an error to get it right.
 So i want to share my starting points.

-My goal is to provide pfofiles for filament with a distinct funktion like: flexible high temp resictance other speacisl properties.
+My goal is to provide profiles for filament with a distinct funktions like: flexible high temp resictance other special properties.

-Be aware that every printer is dirrent not only in brand but also in bulding so the values will never be a 100% fit.
-But this fits MY Prusa i3 MK3 the best.
+Be aware that every printer is different not only in brand but also in bulding so the values will never be a 100% fit.
+But this fits MY Prusa i3 MK3s the best.

 ### Why?

 Its hard to find the perfect settings for filament online.
 Its even harder to find setting for a Volcano with a 0.4 nozzle.
 Few people seem to use this combination.
-Everyone seems to use bigger nozzles with the Volcano but you dont have to to get more print speed and keep the same quality.
+Everyone seems to use bigger nozzles with the Volcano but you don't have to go bigger, to get more print speed and keep the same quality.

-But that has is advantages like a keeping the 0.4 quality and still get print speeds increasing up to 50%.
+You can keep the 0.4 quality and still get print speeds increasing up to 50%.

 So here is it: My Configs for Slic3er/PrusaSlicer with a Volcano hotend and a 0.4mm nozzle.